 Sometimes when you don't see eye to eye with another individual, an apology will turn into another argument. ("I am sorry but....").
 You can avoid this kind of circular argument by acknowledging someone else's feelings and that you hurt them.

-Apologies are not always easy , but saying your sorry can be important for healthy interpersonal relationships.
+Apologies are not always easy, but saying you're sorry can be important for healthy interpersonal relationships.
 If you've hurt someone, whether unintentionally or intentionally, consider how apologizing might help mend the pain and help you both move forward.